thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

 ### Step 3: Copy the curl command

-Copy the curl command to create a new article and insert it into the current terminal session.
+Copy the curl command to create a new article and insert it into your current terminal session.

 ![](../../images/create-articles-curl.png)

-### Step 4: Verify that example application works
+### Step 4: Test the example application

 Open the web application in a browser.
 Then invoke the curl post command.
 The web application should show the new entry.